The basic journey looks like this –

 WE STRONGLY RECOMMEND THAT YOU DO NOT ATTEMPT TO GET A FLIGHT OUT ON THE DAY THE RETREAT ENDS.
 BUS/TRAIN TIMINGS ARE SO TIGHT IT WOULD TAKE ONLY ONE SMALL DELAY TO MISS A FLIGHT.

-Only if you travel back by Elipsos TrenHotel can you leave on the evening that the retreat ends.
+If you travel back by train from Barcelona you may be able to leave on the evening that the retreat ends.

 Flying from Valencia